-- Deep vein thrombosis (DVT): this kind of surgery has a small risk of clots in the leg veins which occasionally travel to the lungs and cause breathing difficulty (pulmonary embolus).
-Heparin (blood -thinning) injections will be given to you, starting before the operation, to minimise the risk. - Urine infection, which may require treatment with antibiotics. - Urinary incontinence see below for further information. - Formation of stones in your new bladder over a period of time (this is rare). - Men: Impotence (lack of an erection)
+- Chest infection, which can result from difficulty in breathing deeply because of the wound and reduced activity. - Wound infection / delayed healing, which may require treatment with antibiotics.
+In rare cases, further surgery is necessary. - Bleeding. - Paralytic ileus, can result in the muscle movement that pushes food along your intestines to stop working and you may need a longer stay in hospital. - Deep vein thrombosis (DVT): this kind of surgery has a small risk of clots in the leg veins which occasionally travel to the lungs and cause breathing difficulty (pulmonary embolus).
+Heparin (blood thinning) injections will be given to you, starting before the operation to minimise the risk. - Urine infection which may require treatment with antibiotics. - Urinary incontinence see below for further information. - Formation of stones in your new bladder over a period of time (this is rare). - Death The risk of death due to a complication following this operation on average is 4% (4 in 100 patients) during the first 90 days following the procedure.
+Your individual risk may vary depending on your age and fitness and you will be given specific information about this during your anaesthetic assessment.

-Dry orgasm with no sperm produced
+Men: Impotence (lack of an erection) and dry orgasm with no sperm produced